yiil/final-apidocs/beta/api/notebook_get.md

 GET https://graph.microsoft.com/v1.0/me/notes/notebooks/<id>
 ```
 ##### Response
 Here is an example of the response.
-Note: The response object shown here may be truncated for brevity.
+Note: The response object shown here is truncated for brevity.
 All of the properties will be returned from an actual call.
 <!-- {
   "blockType": "response",
   "truncated": true,